Entanglement in massive Schwinger model at finite temperature and density: Entanglement density matrix at finite temperature

 \section{Entanglement density matrix at finite temperature}

-The entropic function shows that massive QED2 in matter is that of a free massive boson for large $lm_\theta\gg 1$, and that of CFT for small $lm_\theta\ll 1$.
+The entropic function indicates that in the regime of large $lm_\theta\gg 1$, massive QED2 in matter behaves like that of a free massive boson, while in the regime of small $lm_\theta\ll 1$, it resembles a CFT.
 To characterize the spectral properties of the entangled density it is then sufficient to analyze the quadratic Hamiltonian from bosonized QED2.